-Everland Resort was opened in 1976 as the first family park in Korea.
-Though originally called ‘Yongin Jayeon Nongwon,’ the company changed its name to ‘Everland’ to make the name more recognizable to international audiences.
-The park is home to over 40 heart-pounding rides and attractions.
-In addition to ‘Safari World’ featuring white tigers, tigers, lions and bears, ‘Herbivore Safari’ opened in April 2010, letting visitors get up close and personal with the safari’s giraffes, elephants, and ostriches.
 Everland is also known for its gorgeous flower arrangements and beautiful gardens, which have been year-round fixtures since the Rose Festival in 1985.
-Other great spots for family fun are the Snow Sled (the first and the longest of its kind in Korea), Caribbean Bay (an outstanding water park) and Everland Speedway (a racing track).
+Other great spots for family fun are the Snow Sled (the first and the longest of its kind in Korea), Caribbean Bay (an outstanding water park) and Everland Speedway (a race track).
 Full of exciting attractions and entertainment, Everland is one of the most popular places in Korea for families, friends, and couples.

 ‘Dreams Become Reality, the Land of Year-Round Festivals!’

-Everland is divided into five sections: American Adventure, Magic Land, European Adventure, Zoo Topia and Roller Coasters, in addition to the Global Fair.
+Everland is divided into five sections: American Adventure, Magic Land, European Adventure, Zoo Topia, and Global Fair.

 Located near the front entrance of Everland, the Global Fair is home to a large bazaar decorated with reproductions of castles from France, Middle Eastern countries, Spain, India, and Russia.
 Not only visually captivating, the various architectural styles invite visitors into the culture and history of other nations, such as the Ancient and Medieval Periods of Europe.

-The Four Seasons Garden of Everland is decorated with beautiful flowers arranged in a French garden style.
-Surrounded by Holland-style architecture, the gardens are the stage for seasonal flower festivals (tulips from April to June, lilies from July to August, and chrysanthemums from September to October), laser shows, and musical fountain shows.
+The Four Seasons Garden of Everland is decorated with beautiful flowers arranged in a French-style garden.
+Surrounded by Holland-style architecture, the gardens are the stage for seasonal flower festivals (tulips from April to June, lilies from July to August, and chrysanthemums from September to October, as well as Romantic Illumination, a light festival, in the winter season), laser shows, firewoks and musical fountain shows.

-The Zoo Topia section of the park is the where guests can find the ever-popular Safari World and Herbivore Safari.
-In safari world white tigers, tigers, lions, and bears roam around freely, providing guests with an up-close look at these amazing creatures.
-In Herbivore Safari, visitors can even feed some of their favorite animals like elephants, giraffes, camels, and ostriches.
+The Zoo Topia section of the park is the where guests can find the ever-popular Safari World and Lost Valley.
+In Safari World, white tigers, tigers, lions, and bears roam around freely, providing guests with an up-close look at these amazing creatures.
+In Lost Valley, visitors can see white tigers and other various herbivore animals riding on exciting amphibious vehicles, and even feed some of their favorite animals like giraffes.

 * Caribbean Bay